 Loans held for sale: Residential real estate and agricultural loans, which are originated and intended for resale in the secondary market in the foreseeable future, are classified as held for sale.
 These loans are carried at the lower of cost or estimated market value in the aggregate.
-As assets specifically acquired for resale, the origination of, disposition of, and gain/ loss on these loans are classified as operating activities in the statement of cash flows.
+As assets specifically acquired for resale, the origination of, disposition of, and gain/loss on these loans are classified as operating activities in the statements of cash flows.

 Loans held for investment: Loans that management has the intent and ability to hold for the foreseeable future, or until pay-off or maturity occurs, are classified as held for investment.
 These loans are stated at the amount of unpaid principal adjusted for charge-offs, the allowance for estimated losses on loans, and any deferred fees and/or costs on originated loans.
 Interest is credited to earnings as earned based on the principal amount outstanding.
-Deferred direct loan origination fees and/ or costs are amortized as an adjustment of the related loan's yield.
-As assets held for and used in the production of services, the origination and collection of these loans is classified as an investing activity in the statement of cash flows.

-In the current year, the Company adopted Accounting Standards Update (ASU) 2010-20, Disclosures about the Credit Quality of Financing Receivables and the Allowance for Credit Losses, which requires significant new disclosures about the allowance for credit losses (also known as "allowance for loan losses") and the credit guality of financing receivables.
-The requirements are intended to enhance transparency regarding credit losses and the credit quality of loan and lease receivables.
-Under this statement, allowance for credit losses and fair value are to be disclosed by portfolio segment, while credit guality information, impaired financing receivables and nonaccrual status are to be presented by class of financing receivable.
-A portfolio segment is defined by the ASU as the level at which an entity develops and documents a systematic methodology to determine its allowance for credit losses.
-A class of financing receivable is defined by the ASU as a further disaggregation of a portfolio segment based on risk characteristics and the entity's method for monitoring and assessing credit risk.
-The disclosures are to be presented at the level of disaggregation that management uses when assessing and monitoring the portfolio's risk and performance.
-The Company has included the new disclosures throughout these financial statements (see Note 1 and Note 4).
+Deferred direct loan origination fees and/or costs are amortized as an adjustment of the related loan's yield.
+As assets held for and used in the production of services, the origination and collection of these loans is classified as an investing activity in the statements of cash flows.
+Allowance for credit losses and fair value are disclosed by portfolio segment, while credit quality information, impaired financing receivables, nonaccrual status and troubled debt restructurings are presented by class of financing receivable.
+A portfolio segment is defined as the level at which an entity develops and documents a systematic methodology to determine its allowance for credit losses.
+A class of financing receivable is defined as a further disaggregation of a portfolio segment based on risk characteristics and the entity's method for monitoring and assessing credit risk.
+The disclosures are presented at the level of disaggregation that management uses when assessing and monitoring the portfolio's risk and performance.